Updated: Aug 17, 2022

-Multiply this by your row gauge to figure out how many rows you’ll be working this shaping over.
-I recommend making this an even number.
+Multiply neck shaping depth by your row gauge to figure out how many rows you’ll be working this shaping over.
+Round to an even number.
 This will be neck shaping rows.

 Plan your neckline

-These steps assume you’re creating a crew neck – a shallow, round neckline.
+These steps assume you create a crew neck – a shallow, round neckline.
 If you’ve drafted a scoop neck instead, you’ll need to bind off stitches instead of working short rows.
 Short rows cannot accommodate long straight vertical lines.